 I stretch and yawn, hitting the button on top of my clock and wait for the time.

 “Five-forty two a m.”
 The soothing female voice recites.

 “Nice.
 So that’s three hours of sleep total.”
 I say aloud into my room, sitting up on my mattress.
 “That’ll get me through the day.”
 Sarcasm.

 My mornings all start the same.
-It goes sarcasm, shower, and then more sarcasm.
+It goes sarcasm, shower, and more sarcasm.
 As a nineteen-year-old girl, it’s my civic duty to provide as much false emotion as possible.
-At least, that’s what my dad tells me.
+At least, that’s what my Dad tells me.

 I make my way to my tub.
 I feel for the tiny, raised bumps on the steel of the handles.
 My fingers read ‘hot’ and I turn it on.
 The water gushes out over my other hand and I feel the warmth almost immediately.

 I’ve been mostly blind since birth.
 I say mostly blind cause sometimes I catch small glimpses.
 Sometimes I catch the blurry smiles on people faces and see streaks of lightly colored flowers.